dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 </div> <div class="col-md-5" markdown="1">

-* This imports all classes and other resources from dart:html, which provides HTML elements and access to the DOM.
+* This imports _all_ classes and other resources from dart:html.

+* Don't worry about bloated code.
+  The build process performs tree-shaking to help minimize code.

+* The dart:html library contains the classes for all DOM element types, in addition to functions for accessing the DOM.

+* Later you'll use import with the `show` keyword, which imports only the specified classes.

 * Dart Editor helpfully warns you that the import is unused.
   Don't worry about it.
 You'll fix it in the next step.

 </div> </div>